ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

 CatalogObjectGrantControllerApi apiInstance = new CatalogObjectGrantControllerApi();
 String sessionID = "sessionID_example"; // String | The session id used to access ProActive REST server.
 String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog object is stored.
-String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket.
+String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket, which is the subject of the grant.
 String accessType = "accessType_example"; // String | The new type of the access grant.
-It can be either read, write or admin.
+It can be either noAccess, read, write or admin.
+Integer priority = 56; // Integer | The new priority of the access grant.
+It can be a value from 1 (lowest) to 10 (highest), with 5 as default.
+Priorities are used to compute the final access rights of a user belonging to multiple groups.
+Group grants with the same priority will resolve with the default accessType order (admin > write > read > noAccess).
+Finally, please note that a user grant has always more priority than a group grant.
 String userGroup = "userGroup_example"; // String | The name of the group of users that are benefiting of the access grant. try {
-    CatalogObjectGrantMetadata result = apiInstance.updateCatalogObjectGrantForAGroupUsingPUT(sessionID, bucketName, catalogObjectName, accessType, userGroup);
+    CatalogObjectGrantMetadata result = apiInstance.updateCatalogObjectGrantForAGroupUsingPUT(sessionID, bucketName, catalogObjectName, accessType, priority, userGroup);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CatalogObjectGrantControllerApi#updateCatalogObjectGrantForAGroupUsingPUT");